Drum Tuning Basics

 Try thicker drumheads with some form of sound control like the Evans Hydraulic, Remo Pinstripe, Evans EC2S, or the Aquarian Super 2 with Studio X-Ring.
 These drumheads are more controlled, warmer, and more durable, but they lack sensitivity and character (especially at lower volumes).

 Dampening and sound control accessories can help reduce strange drum ringing and eliminate unwanted overtones.
-Moongels are incredibly popular for this, and there are also o-rings, bass drum mufflers, and more extreme sound changers like the Big Fat Snare Drum.
-Just don't overdo it, and try to use these things to complement your sound rather than covering up for poor drum tuning.
+Moongels are incredibly popular for this.
+There are also o-rings, bass drum mufflers, and more extreme sound changers like the Big Fat Snare Drum.
+Don't overdo it, and try to use these things to complement your sound rather than covering up for poor drum tuning.

 Check the bearing edges of your drums.